Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The link is direct.
 Insufficient folate or B12 intake reduces SAM availability, compromises methylation reactions and elevates plasma homocysteine.
 Homocysteine is the byproduct of this cycle: when SAM gives up its methyl group, it is converted into homocysteine.
 Elevated blood homocysteine signals a one-carbon cycle under strain, unable to efficiently recycle this byproduct.

-Reversing epigenetic age acceleration: the first evidence
+Reversing epigenetic age acceleration: a pilot signal to confirm

 A 2021 pilot randomized clinical trial provided a first answer.
 Forty-three men aged 50 to 72 followed an 8-week program incorporating a diet rich in methyl donors, moderate exercise, sleep management and phytonutrient supplementation.
 The treatment group showed a 3.23-year reduction in epigenetic age compared to controls (p = 0.018) (PubMed).